 If you are nearing retirement, you should be taking less risk with your overall asset allocation.
 That means holding less equity as a percent of your overall portfolio.
 It does not mean panic selling stocks because they are down.
 Unless you already have all the money you need for retirement, you’ll likely need to generate some growth in the coming years.
 That can’t be achieved with an all-cash allocation.

 In both cases, the right answer is creating an investment strategy based on your specific goals, time horizon, and circumstances, and then sticking to it.
 Recent market movement, whether euphoria-inducing or gut-wrenching, is only there to tempt you into abandoning your plan.

-Avoiding temptation is difficult for the best of us, but here are some additional tips to help keep you on track and avoid falling prey to recency bias.
+Avoiding recency bias is difficult, even for the best of investors.
+Here are a few suggestions to help keep you on track and avoid falling prey to recency bias.

 - Set achievable financial goals based on your long-term needs.
 A good way to track your long-term goals is the Personal Capital Retirement Planner.
 It’s an easy-to-use calculator that will help you project your portfolio’s ability to reach your retirement spending goals.

 - Consider professional assistance.
-It can be hard not to react to the market – after all, this is your nest egg.
+It can be hard not to react to the market, and rules of thumb can only get you so far.
+After all, this is your nest egg.
 A professional financial advisor who is a fiduciary (meaning they’re legally obligated to act in your best interest) can help you take emotions out of your investing decision-making.

 Keeping recency bias out of your investment decisions is challenging — but it’s not impossible.
 The next time you’re tempted to buy because the market is up, or sell because it’s down, ask yourself if those actions align with your overarching strategy.
 In the long run, you’ll likely be much better off sticking to a good plan and not attempting to time your way around market movements.